verberktstan/lfs-career/README.md

 Lets you play single player career mode with the Live For Speed racing simulator.
 If you have ideas for improvement, please file an issue!

 ## Getting started
 Extract the file `lfs-career-v0.1.0.zip` to a location of your liking.
-Copy `config.edn.example` to `config.edn` and make shure the :setup-dir points to your LFS/data/setups directory.
+Check if the string in `config.edn` points to your LFS/data/setups directory.
+This should be the case for the default installation location on Windows.

 Launch Live For Speed, choose `single player` and type `/insim 29999`.
 Start lfs-career by running `java -jar lfs-career-v0.1.0.jar`.